 Games are great icebreakers and a good way to get everyone involved in the party.
 Here are a few suggestions for some holiday games:

 The normal cost you should expect would be around $50-75 per head.
 This will include all of the food, drink, and the space.
 This number can vary depending on the sheer size of your party.
-For instance, it may be a little less expensive per person for a large company party, whereas you will pay more of a premium per person.
+For instance, large Christmas parties can be a bit less expensive per person, since venues often offer reduced prices for bigger groups.
+Whether you're looking for an affordable holiday party venue in Seattle or seeking a more premium location, you can use our smart search filters to find a space that fits your budget!
 (All data according to Tagvenue.)

 The most important part of a holiday party is gathering with friends and family, and Seattle has some amazing neighborhoods to host your party.
 Downtown Seattle is a great place for a company party due to its ease of accessibility and central location.
+With many venues nestled between the iconic Pioneer Square and Capitol Hill, you'll have a myriad of options to pick from.
 For smaller parties and dinners, North Queen Anne has plenty of amazing restaurants to offer.
+And if you're looking for a unique holiday party venue, like a gallery or quirky cafe, check out your options around Fremont and Adams.

 Found an amazing venue within 10 minutes of looking!
 Really happy :)